Colorado construction defect statute of limitations

 1) If you are a construction professional, don’t assume that providing free services or attempting to make repairs will make the problem go away.
 In fact, you may be opening a new statute of limitations.
 This is not to say you should disregard your obligation to do warranty work, if you are obligated by contract to give warranty repairs.
 But if an owner asks for your help long after a project is done, you must be careful.

 2) If you are a property owner, don’t wait to see how bad the situation gets before you see a lawyer.
 Your statute of limitations clock begins ticking once you see the physical manifestation of a defect.
 A physical manifestation is a perceptible, and visible expression of something else (e.g., a fire is the physical manifestation of faulty wiring).
-You as an owner don’t get to wait to sue until you figure out that the fire occurred because the wiring was faulty.
+You as an owner don’t get to wait to sue until you figure out whether or not the fire occurred because the wiring was faulty.
 The clock starts at the time of the fire.
 You don’t get to wait to see just how bad things may get.
-If you see one big crack in your wall, the time to sue is passing.
+If you see one big crack in your wall, the time to sue is ticking past.
 You must sue within two years of the time you first notice signs of a problem.
 Also, never let the builder’s attempts at repair lull you into thinking the statute of limitations has stopped.
 It is still running.